-Action in progress does not necessarily have to be a temporary activity.
+Action in progress does not necessarily have to be a temporary, short activity.
 It may be an every-day action, but it doesn’t necessarily have to be in Present Simple.

 I will give you a challenge.

-It’s a constant activity with temporary states and actions in progress.
+It’s a constant activity, with temporary states and unfinished actions continuously in progress, including permanent progress.
 Is it Present Simple or Present Continuous?
-Constant or temporary?

 I would use “The world is changing.”
-We can use Present Continuous for actions in progress.
-Progressive actions.
-That’s where the second name of Present Continuous (Present Progressive) comes handy to explain.
+We can use Present Continuous for actions in progress, including constant progress.

-Progressive actions, actions in process, do not necessarily have to be temporary, though in most cases they are.
+Progressive actions, actions in process or progress, do not necessarily have to be temporary, though in most cases they are.

-As in the example below, a progressive action can be pretty permanent.
-But it must not fool you to use Present Simple (Indefinite)
+As in the example below, such an action can be pretty permanent.
+But it must not fool you to use Present Simple (Indefinite).

 My English is getting better